hasinthaindrajee/asgardeo-nginx-plus-conf.d/README.md

     * Modify the `resolver` directive to match a DNS server that is capable of resolving the IdP defined in `$oidc_token_endpoint` and `$oidc_end_session_endpoint`
     * If using [`auth_jwt_key_request`](http://nginx.org/en/docs/http/ngx_http_auth_jwt_module.html#auth_jwt_key_request) to automatically fetch the JWK file from the IdP then modify the validity period and other caching options to suit your IdP

-  * **openid_connect.js** - this is the JavaScript code for performing the authorization code exchange and nonce hashing
-    * No changes are required unless modifying the code exchange or validation process